 Disciplines start from somewhere and does not happen overnight.
 Just like how we gain the discipline of reading the Bible, worshipping God, or serving in church by taking small practical steps, the spiritual discipline of fasting is not daunting.
 If you're new to fasting, you might begin by fasting a meal a day.
-For this Holy Week prayer and fasting period in TPMC, we can encourage and support one another in fasting for at least three meals in the week (lunch on 3-5 April when we meet during lunchtime for prayer).
+If in the process, you give in to your hunger/cravings, acknowledge your struggles to the Lord.
+Then try again.
+If it is your desire to grow in spiritual dependence on God, the Holy Spirit will certainly give you the strength and discipline to do so.